Vegan Ice Cream Cone Cupcakes

 Pipe the frosting onto the cakes (once they are completely cool) and decorate with your chosen sprinkles or sauces.
 If you don’t have a piping bag, you can just spoon the frosting on- it still looks really cute!

+I hope you enjoy these vegan ice cream cone cupcakes.
 Let me know how you get on with the recipe by leaving a comment, and feel free to share which combination of flavours, colours and toppings you used!
 Happy baking! xo

-- 60 g Vegan butter
+- 150 g Vegan margarine

-- 100 g Caster sugar
+- 500 g Icing sugar

 - 1 Teaspoon Vanilla extract